Tebs-Lab/intro-to-deep-learning/09-ML-product-lifecycle/readme.md

-# Deep Learning in Production
+# Section 9: Deep Learning in Production

 There is a significant difference between solving simple problems with deep learning in a Jupyter notebook and deploying a highly available server that provides access to a trained model.
 Similarly, there is another chasm between learning from carefully curated datasets like those built into the Keras framework and creating a data pipeline to power your own models.
 Whether you want to integrating a fraud detection model into your payment infrastructure or use a GAN to generate deepfake cat videos, moving deep learning from an academic exercise to a production system presents unique challenges that go beyond applied mathematics.